Back

 This is only a list of Seoul highlights from my first-ever visit.
 There's plenty left to do that I haven't listed here because I either passed through neighbourhoods (like in Gangnam) or didn't really have time to visit (like the Lotte Tower or DMZ).

-I focused more on meeting people and spent a lot of time on my own taking photos.
+I focused more on meeting people and spent much time on my own taking photos.
 Which means I have reasons to go back and see all I missed.

 Also, read about my journey to Seoul in Part 1 (with tips and conclusions), then go to Part 3 for a couple day trip ideas.